-On the market for a condo?
-Homebuyers, especially in the hot Vancouver and Toronto real estate markets, are increasingly looking to high-rise living as an affordable housing option; with the average detached house now fetching more than $1.3 million in the city, it’s no surprise the condo and townhouse markets are picking up.
+In the market for a condo?
+Homebuyers, especially in the hot Vancouver and Toronto real estate markets, are increasingly looking to high-rise living as an affordable housing option; with the average detached house now fetching more than $1.6 million, it’s no surprise the condo and townhouse markets are picking up.

 Condo buyers have thousands of building options to choose from, in almost every corner of the city, at an array of price points.
 And, as proven by the increasingly crowded skyline, a flux of brand-new units are constantly coming to market.